RT-JP/Top-down-influence-for-visual-cognition/README.md

 # Model
 My model consists of V1 layer and HVA (or VHO) layer.
 V1 means a primary visual cortex.
 HVA means a higher visual areas.
 VHO is same as HVA.

-The V1 model has 20 \times 20 units.
+The V1 model has 20 × 20 units.
 Each units constains a pyramidal (Pyr) neuron, a parvalbumin (PV)-expressing interneuron and a somatostatin (SOM)-expressing interneuron.
 The HVA model has the structure similar to the V1 model.
-It has 20 \times 3 units. (a) The feedforward and recurrent connections of neurons in V1 and HVA. (b) The feedback and top-down connections.
+It has 20 × 3 units. (a) The feedforward and recurrent connections of neurons in V1 and HVA. (b) The feedback and top-down connections.
 I used the izhikevich neuron model.

 ![model](https://user-images.githubusercontent.com/81313746/112433746-068d7500-8d86-11eb-8c21-32b6810faab5.jpg)